johnpyp/edgedb/docs/cli/edgedb_project/edgedb_project_info.rst

 =======

 :cli:synopsis:`--instance-name`
-    Display only the instance name.
+    Displays only the instance name.

 :cli:synopsis:`-j, --json`
-    Output in JSON format.
+    Outputs in JSON format.

 :cli:synopsis:`--project-dir=<project-dir>`
     The project directory can be specified explicitly.
 Defaults to the